-I have two young boys and we recently started watching the GI Joe cartoon series from the early ’80s.
-It’s been a lot of fun watching this show with my sons that I enjoyed as a kid.
+I have two boys and when they were small we watched the GI Joe cartoon series from the early ’80s.
+It was a lot of fun watching this show with my sons that I enjoyed as a kid.

 On several of the episodes, they added these extra safety PSAs at the end — little clips to teach children different lessons about safety.
 And each one ended with this:

 GI Joe: “And knowing is half the battle.”